Inspiration Doesn’t Always Come Easy

 - Go outside.
 Take in nature.

 - Talk to new people.
-Join a club, use Bumble BFF, talk to strangers at a coffee shop, start a conversation with a guy on the bus.
+Join a club, use Bumble BFF, talk to strangers at a coffee shop, start a conversation with someone on the bus to work.

 - Talk to other artists.
 Share your creative process and feed off one another’s excitement for art.